angeldothycodes/networking-refresh/Network+_InterviewQuestions.md

 ### 4. A small business has a limited budget but needs network reliability.
 Would you recommend a collapsed-core architecture or a full three-tier model?
 Justify your answer.

+Collapsed-core is more cost-effective as it because it will only use one switching eqipment for core and distribution layer.

 ### 5. What are the key differences between physical and logical network topologies?
 Can you give examples of each?

 ### 6. A company uses a spine-leaf topology in its data center.
 What kind of traffic flow does this topology optimize, and why is it important?